 Maintain proper chemical balance: This cannot be stressed enough.
 You should be testing your pool water regularly.
 You should test once a week (twice during high usage), before and after adding pool chemicals, and after any major weather events.
 Keeping your pH, calcium hardness, and alkalinity at the ideal levels can make the world’s difference in keeping your water nice and clear.

-Cloudy pool water isn’t too challenging to resolve on your own, but if you’re struggling with a particularly difficult problem, reach out to me, and I’ll be happy to help!
+Cloudy pool water (even a cloudy salt water pool) isn’t too challenging to resolve on your own, but if you’re struggling with a particularly difficult problem, reach out to me, and I’ll be happy to help!

 Get My Free Pool Care Checklist

 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.